What definitions apply to this chapter?

 (d) Dressing: How you put on, fasten, and take off all items of clothing, including donning/removing prosthesis.

 (e) Eating: How you eat and drink, regardless of skill.
 Eating includes any method of receiving nutrition, e.g., by mouth, tube or through a vein.
 Eating does not include any set up help you receive, e.g. bringing food to you or cutting it up in smaller pieces.

 (f) Locomotion in room and immediate living environment: How you move between locations in your room and immediate living environment.
 If you are in a wheelchair, locomotion includes how self-sufficient you are once in your wheelchair.

 (g) Locomotion outside of immediate living environment including outdoors: How you move to and return from more distant areas.
-If you are living in a boarding home or nursing facility (NF), this includes areas set aside for dining, activities, etc. If you are living in your own home or in an adult family home, locomotion outside immediate living environment including outdoors, includes how you move to and return from a patio or porch, backyard, to the mailbox, to see the next-door neighbor, etc.
+If you are living in a contracted assisted living, enhanced services facility, adult residential care, enhanced adult residential care, enhanced adult residential care-specialized dementia care facility or nursing facility (NF), this includes areas set aside for dining, activities, etc. If you are living in your own home or in an adult family home, locomotion outside immediate living environment including outdoors, includes how you move to and return from a patio or porch, backyard, to the mailbox, to see the next-door neighbor, etc.

 (h) Walk in room, hallway and rest of immediate living environment: How you walk between locations in your room and immediate living environment.

 (i) Medication management: Describes the amount of assistance, if any, required to receive medications, over the counter preparations or herbal supplements.

 (j) Toilet use: How you use the toilet room, commode, bedpan, or urinal, transfer on/off toilet, cleanse, change pad, manage ostomy or catheter, and adjust clothes.